-Many materials in a home are conducive to mold growth, including wood, drywall, ceiling tiles, insulation materials, wallpaper, carpets and fabric.
-That’s why once mold enters a home and finds point of excess moisture, it can spread quickly.
+Many materials in a home are conducive to mold growth, including wood, drywall, ceiling tiles, insulation materials, wallpaper, carpets, and fabric.
+That’s why once mold enters a home and finds a point of excess moisture, it can spread quickly.

 Many people fear mold because of its potential effects on health.
 The renowned Institute of Medicine reported in 2004 that indoor exposure to mold can lead to health problems, including heightened asthma symptoms in people with the disease and coughing and wheezing in otherwise healthy individuals.
 Those who have compromised immune systems can also face increased health risks when exposed to mold.

 Some websites and magazines have used the term “toxic mold” to describe one species of greenish-black mold, Stachybotrys chartarum, which they claim is especially dangerous, but the CDC says all molds should be treated similarly, and that no mold is actually toxic to touch.